 On January 10, 2020, the Parent Company listed at the main board of the PSE its maiden follow-on offering of preferred stock under the trading symbol "CPGP".
 These preferred stocks are cumulative, non-voting, non-participating and redeemable at the option of the Parent Company.
-The Parent Company offered 20 million preferred stocks at ₱100.00 each with an oversubscription option of up to 10 million preferred stocks on December 16, 2019 to January 3, 2020, after the SEC issued an order rendering the Registration Statement that was filed on October 19, 2019 effective and a corresponding permit to offer the securities for sale.
+The Parent Company offered 20 million preferred stocks at \$\textstyle{1}00.00\$ each with an oversubscription option of up to 10 million preferred stocks on December 16, 2019 to January 3, 2020, after the SEC issued an order rendering the Registration Statement that was filed on October 19, 2019 effective and a corresponding permit to offer the securities for sale.
 The initial dividend rate was set at 6.7177% per annum.
 The dividends on the preferred stock shall be paid quarterly, every January 10, April 10, July 10, and October 10 of each year.

-The 30,000,000 preferred stock with a par value of P0.53 were fully subscribed totaling P15.90 million.
-Additional paid-in capital from preferred stock amounted P2,984.10 million and issuance cost totaled P99.06 million resulting in a net additional paid-in capital P2,885.03 million.
-Total cash received from issuance of preferred shares amounted to P2,910.77 million.
+The 30,000,000 preferred stock with a par value of ₱0.53 were fully subscribed totaling ₱15.90 million.
+Additional paid-in capital from preferred stock amounted ₱2,984.10 million and issuance cost totaled ₱99.06 million resulting in a net additional paid-in capital ₱2,885.03 million.
+Total cash received from issuance of preferred shares amounted to ₱2,910.77 million.

-On July 10, 2023, the Parent Company fully redeemed its P3 Billion Cumulative, Non-Voting, Non-Convertible, Non-Participating, Redeemable Peso-denominated Preferred Shares ("Preferred Shares" or "CPGP") issued on January 10, 2020.
+On July 10, 2023, the Parent Company fully redeemed its P3 Billion Cumulative, Non-Voting, Non-Convertible, Non-Participating, Redeemable Peso-denominated Preferred Shares ("Preferred Shares" or "CPGP").
 The redemption price was the issue price of P100.00 per share, plus any accumulated unpaid cash dividends.
+The redemption of shares is treated as treasury shares recorded at cost.